Salzburg, Austria: Summer II

 Students select two of the four classes listed below for a total of six credits.
 These are all taught by UP Faculty members.

-- A BIO course from Jacquie Van Hoomissen
+- BIO 305: Human Anatomy and Physiology - Jacquie Van Hoomissen

-- A CST course from Jeff Kiersen Griep
+- CST 225: Fundamentals of Interpersonal Communication - Jeff Kiersen Griep

 Students will stay in the University of Portland Center in Salzburg, only a fifteen-minute walk from the city center and ten minutes from the central railway station.
 The two-building center has double rooms with private baths, as well as a bed, desk, and dresser for each student.
 Some rooms also have balcony access.
 Students also have access to free laundry facilities that include washers and dryers.
 Academic facilities include a spacious classroom and a joint computer lab and library.
 The computer lab includes around eight computers, two printers, and a scanner available for use.
 The library contains texts in English and is open at all hours.
 Also available is a living area where students can watch Austrian television and movies, hang out, and study for exams!